albirrkarim/react-speech-highlight-demo/PROBLEMS.md

 **Auto Pronunciation Correction**

-This package needs chat gpt api to do that. [see how to use integrate this package with open ai api](MAKE_BACKEND.md)
+This package needs ChatGPT API to do that.
+[See how to integrate this package with OpenAI API](MAKE_BACKEND.md)

   <br/>